-Tennessee Agricultural Extension Service offers soil testing for a fairly low price and will even provide a custom evaluation of the soil for the crops you intend to grow.
-For example if you want to start a blueberry farm and your soil doesn't have the ideal pH for blueberries the soil test results will come back to you with soil amendment recommendations tailored for your garden's blueberries.
-I've never actually gotten a soil test since most of my vegetable gardening is done in raised beds and I've been able to control the soil that goes into them.
+First you should figure out what kind of soil you have before you plant your seedlings.
+One of the best resources you have available to you is your local university agricultural extension service.
+The Tennessee Agricultural Extension Service offers soil testing for a fairly low price and will even provide a custom evaluation of the soil for the crops you intend to grow.
+For example if you want to start a blueberry farm and your soil doesn’t have the ideal pH for blueberries the soil test results will come back to you with soil amendment recommendations tailored for your garden’s blueberries.
+I’ve never actually gotten a soil test since most of my vegetable gardening is done in raised beds and I’ve been able to control the soil that goes into them.

 Also I should mention that one of the services agricultural extension services offer is that of identifying plant diseases – this can be an extremely valuable tool in your gardening arsenal!
 Remember knowledge is power, right?

 The easiest way to improve your soil is to add compost.
 So if you aren’t composting kitchen scraps, yard waste, and leaves – START COMPOSTING!

 I love gardening in raised beds!
 There are numerous advantages to gardening in raised beds including control of the soil like I previously mentioned.
 Raised beds can come in different styles as unique as the gardener.
 The standard wooden rectangular bed is an old favorite but you don’t have to purchase anything to build a raised bed – just mound up!
 Take soil from the edges or walkways and pile it up into a row shape with the sides sloped downward.
 Keep the soil raised in the middle and you gain the drainage benefits of a raised bed without having to buy any materials.
 You could use recycled materials to put together raised bed just make sure they are non-toxic.